How leave works in foundU

 3. The employee is notified of the outcome of their leave application.

-4. Approved leave applications will be visible on the roster and will automatically flow through to payroll
+4. Approved leave applications will be visible on the roster and will automatically flow through to the payslip

 What affects leave?